MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-content-search/New-ComplianceSearchAction.md

 ### -Report
 This parameter is available only in the cloud-based service.

-The Report switch specifies the action for the compliance search is to export a report about the results (information about each item instead of the full set of results) that match the search criteria.
+The Report switch specifies the action for the content search is to export a report about the results (information about each item instead of the full set of results) that match the search criteria.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter